andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 ## What about the buffer cache?
 The buffer cache (sized by configuring [shared_buffers](https://www.postgresql.org/docs/current/runtime-config-resource.html)) is another form of cache in Postgres.
 Thomas Munro proposed unifying the SLRUs and buffer cache mechanisms.

-However, as of Postgres 17 and the upcoming 18 release, SLRUs are still their own distinct type of cache.
+However, as of Postgres 17 and the upcoming 18 release (released September 9, 2025), SLRUs are still their own distinct type of cache.

 What types of data is stored in SLRUs?

-## What types of data is tracked in SLRUs?
+## What type of data is tracked in SLRUs?
 Transactions are a core concept for relational databases like Postgres.
 Transactions are abbreviated “Xact,” and Xacts are one of the types of data stored in SLRUs.

 Besides regular transactions, there are variations of transactions.
 Transactions can be created inside other transactions, which are called “nested transactions.”

 Whether parent or nested transactions, they each get their own 32-bit integer identifier once they begin modifying something, and these are all tracked while they're in use.
-The [SAVEPOINT](https://www.postgresql.org/docs/current/sql-savepoint.html) keyword (blog post: [You make a good point! — PostgreSQL Savepoints](https://andyatkinson.com/blog/2024/07/22/postgresql-savepoints) saves incremental status for a transaction.
+The [SAVEPOINT](https://www.postgresql.org/docs/current/sql-savepoint.html) keyword (blog post: [You make a good point! — PostgreSQL Savepoints](https://andyatkinson.com/blog/2024/07/22/postgresql-savepoints) saves the incremental status for a transaction.

 Another variation of a transaction is a “multi-transaction,” (multiple transactions in a group) or “MultiXact” in Postgres speak.

 ## What are MultiXacts?
 A MultiXact gets a separate number from the transaction identifier.
 I think of it like a “group” number.
-The group is working with the same logical table row for example, but each transaction in the group has a distinct purpose.
-Think of multiple transactions all doing a foreign key referential integrity lookup on the same referenced primary key.
+The group might be related to a table row, but each transaction in the group is doing something different.
+Think of multiple transactions all doing a foreign key referential integrity check on the same referenced primary key.

 Here’s a definition of MultiXact IDs:
 > A MultiXact ID is a secondary data structure that tracks multiple transactions holding locks on the same row.